sda667/2D_Simulation/README.md

 ## Project Structure
+This project is private but you can check the stucture in the report
 - `main.py`: simulation entry point
 - `models/`: definition of ecosystem entities
 - `simulation/`: simulation logic and time management